-SIM allowed for a very distinct governance structure that supported collaboration across models, programs, and payers to make decisions about SIM-funded projects within the State.
-A hallmark of VHCIP activities was collaboration between the public and private sectors where consumers, providers, payers, government, employers, and advocates created a commitment to change and synergy between public and private cultures, policies, and behaviors.
-Stakeholders reported that the governance structure, particularly the Work Groups, were a cornerstone of Vermont's SIM success and served to bring about unprecedented collaboration, shared learning, and cross-program innovation.
-A full list of organizations and contractors is provided in Appendix C: SIM Participants & Contractors.
+SIM allowed for a very distinct governance structure that supported collaboration across models, programs, and payers to make decisions about SIMfunded projects within the State.
+Stakeholders reported that the governance structure, particularly the Work Groups, were a cornerstone of Vermont's SIM success and served to bring about unprecedented collaboration, shared learning, and crossprogram innovation.